Utah Courts

 Applicability:

-This rule shall apply to all trial courts of record and not of record, except small claims court.
+This rule applies to all trial courts of record and not of record, except small claims court.
 In the discretion of the court, this rule may apply to any proceeding in which exhibits are introduced.

 Statement of the Rule: